karsteneugene/top-up-system/README.md

 - Exceeds the maximum top up amount per transaction (Amount higher than Rp 2,000,000)
 - Exceeds daily limit (Total transactions will exceed or are exceeding Rp 5,000,000)
 - Exceeds monthly limit (Total transactions will exceed or are exceeding Rp 20,000,000)

+## Troubleshooting

+### CGO / gcc / C compiler error

+When trying to run the application and you get this error:

+    failed to initialize database, got error Binary was compiled with 'CGO_ENABLED=0', go-sqlite3 requires cgo to work.
+This is a stub

+Proceed to type this inside the console:

+    go env -w CGO_ENABLED=1

+If you try to run the application again and get this error:

+    # runtime/cgo
+    cgo: C compiler "gcc" not found: exec: "gcc": executable file not found in %PATH%

+That means gcc is not installed on your machine.
+For my Windows machine, I installed [TDM-GCC](https://jmeubank.github.io/tdm-gcc/) as I feel like it's the simplest one.
+TDM-GCC should add itself to PATH when installing with defualt settings.

+Now restart your console and you should be able to run the application now.